Unpacking the Mystery: What Exactly is a Bodega?

 Community Efforts to Support Bodegas

 Many community members now appreciate the bodegas’ cultural significance.
-Bodega owners need guidance to improve operational efficiencies and ensure regulatory compliance.
+Bodega owners need guidance to improve how they manage the business and make sure they follow regulations.
 The latter is an easy start as the community needs training to understand the requirements.

 In many areas, communities are helping to save the bodega from extinction.
 Initiatives include: